ShalinVachheta017/MasterArbeit_MLops/notebooks/README.md

 # 📓 Notebooks Overview

+> **📝 Summary:** Guide to all Jupyter notebooks in the project.
+Contains: data pipeline flow diagram (raw → processed → prepared), notebook purposes (data_preprocessing_step1, data_preprocessing_step2, model exploration, etc.), and execution order.
+Use this to understand which notebook to use for each pipeline step.

 This folder contains all Jupyter notebooks for the MLOps project.
 Each notebook serves a specific purpose in the data processing, analysis, and model workflow.

 ---